-Dr. Lampert is a cardiologist who joined Lifespan Physician Group in 2016.
+Steven Lampert, MD, MBA, is a cardiologist who joined Lifespan Physician Group in 2016.
 He came to Lifespan from his position as senior vice president and regional medical director of Atrius Health in Newton, Massachusetts, where he was responsible for a regional business unit of more than 1,000 employees.
 Dr. Lampert earned his medical degree from the University of Vermont in Burlington, and he completed a clinical and reserch fellowship in cardiology at Brigham and Women's Hospital and Harvard School of Public Health.
 He also holds a master's degree in business administration from the Boston University Graduate School of Management.
 He has many years of experience in hospital relations, medical management, and cardiology.
 In additional to his work as president of Lifespan Physician Group, Dr. Lampert is a clinical assistant professor of medicine at The Warren Alpert Medical School of Brown University.

 John B. Murphy, MD is Executive Vice President of Physician Affairs of Lifespan Corporation and a professor of medicine and family medicine at Brown University's Alpert Medical School.
 He previously was Chief Medical Officer for RIH (2008-2012), director of graduate medical education (2004-2008) for Lifespan, and director of the geriatrics division of the Alpert Medical School.
 He has been president-elect, president, and chairman of the board of the American Geriatrics Society.
 Dr. Murphy is board certified in family medicine and geriatrics and was elected to Alpha Omega Alpha, the national honors society for medicine.
 He has lectured nationally and internationally and has testified before the U.S. Senate Special Committee on Aging.
 His bachelor’s degree is from Union College and his medical degree is from SUNY Downstate.
 He also holds an Ad Eundem from Brown University.